FierroPablo/Google/Quiz/Professional Cloud Architect/Analyzing and Optimizing Technical and Business Processes.md

 _(Incorrect.
 Runtime environments have read access permissions to Artifact Registry in the same project.)_

 -You need to specify the Artifact Registry image by name.
+_(Incorrect.
+In Artifact Registry, you need to identify images by tag or digest.)_

 -The Artifact Registry might be in a different project.